Philosophy (PHIL)

 PHIL 5954 Writing-Intensive Seminar in Philosophy (3 credits)

-Designed to initiate a group of qualified students in the techniques and discipline of scholarly research by concentrated work in a defined subject area.
-Critical reading and analysis of sources.
+Initiates a group of qualified students in the techniques and discipline of scholarly research by concentrated work in a defined subject area.
+Requires critical reading and analysis of sources, as well as the development of a piece of formal philosophical writing.
 Specific subjects of seminars are announced in the Schedule of Classes.

 Level of Study: Graduate